Shen-Language/shen-sources/README.md

 ## Important User Notice

-This repository contains partial Shen language implementation details, aimed at developers working on Shen itself, **not** a full version ready for general programming use.
+This repository contains a partial Shen language implementation, aimed at developers working on Shen itself, **not** a full version ready for general programming use.

+> For beginners, it is **highly** recommended that they start first with the [main website](https://shenlanguage.org) and to join [the mailing list](https://groups.google.com/forum/#!forum/qilang).

 To write and run Shen programs, please use one of these user-friendly options: